One-time-pad (OTP) / Two-factor authentication

 where myusername is replaced appropriately.

-ssh -CX -o ServerAliveInterval=30 -fN fram
+$ ssh -CX -o ServerAliveInterval=30 -fN saga

 OpenSSH for Windows does currently not support the ControlMaster module, but there is a workaround for this.

-By installing WSL and running an Ubuntu terminal you will be able to use SSH as if you were using a Linux computer.
-You can create the text file under ~/Ubuntu/home/user/.shh/config and add the same contents as in the example above.
-If you then attempt to ssh to the host nickname fram in this example by using ssh fram in your Ubuntu terminal, it would then create the same socket under Ubuntu’s ssh directory as it would if you were to use a Mac/Linux computer.
+By installing WSL and running an Ubuntu terminal, you will be able to use SSH as if you were using a Linux computer.
+You can create the text file under ~/Ubuntu/home/user/.ssh/ and add the same contents as in the example above.
+Remember to save the text file as config.
+If you then connect to the host nicknamed saga using ssh saga in your Ubuntu terminal, it will create the same socket under Ubuntu’s SSH directory as it would if you were to use a macOS/Linux computer.
+You can run an Ubuntu terminal by typing the command ‘Ubuntu’ in your Windows terminal.